Tag: joey (Page 1 of 4)

 “We really thought we had it fixed,” Reed said.
 “We put the old tire back on it and thought we were good.
 Today was just frustrating – the whole year has been.”

-Everything Gladstone and every other rider did all weekend paled in comparison to rookie sensation Gaige Herrera, who made three of the four quickest runs in history (6.677, 6.677, and 6.672) and was slower on his worst run than any other rider was on his best.
-Herrera may have made the second-, third-, and fourth-quickest runs ever on consecutive qualifying runs, but Gladstone and the Cory Reed/YNot Racing team put together a competitive pack of runs of their own, improving from a shutoff 6.92/174 in Friday’s lone qualifying session to a 6.83/198 Saturday morning to a 6.77/198 in last-shot qualifying to move into the top five.
+Everything Gladstone and every other rider did all weekend paled in comparison to Gaige Herrera, who made three of the four quickest runs in history (6.677, 6.677, and 6.672) and was slower on his worst run than every other rider was on his or her best.
+Herrera may have made the second-, third-, and fourth-quickest runs ever on consecutive qualifying runs, but Gladstone and the Cory Reed/YNot Racing team put together a competitive pack of runs of their own, improving from a shutoff 6.92/174 in Friday’s lone qualifying session to a 6.83/198 Saturday morning to a 6.77/198 in last-shot qualifying that positioned the team move in the top five.

 “We knew we could do it,” said Gladstone, who won three races in six final-round appearances last year.
-“We were just trying to ease up on it every run.
-We didn’t want to get greedy, but we didn’t want to race scared, either.”
+“We were just trying to ease up on it every time.
+We didn’t want to get too greedy, but we didn’t want to race scared, either.”

-In the first round against old pal Ryan Oehler, Gladstone won easily on Oehler’s foul start but had it all the way with his best run of the weekend, rocketing off the line with a 1.04 60-foot time and posting a 6.75/198 that brings his all-time first-round win-loss record to a tidy 39-39.
+In the first round against ol’ pal Ryan Oehler, Gladstone advanced easily on Oehler’s foul start but had him all the way anyway with his best run of the weekend, rocketing off the line with a 1.04 60-foot time and posting a 6.75/198 that brings his all-time first-round win-loss record to a tidy 39-39.
 “It feels good to be in the time zone as Gaige,” he said.
 “A 6.75 is no 6.67, I know, but it’s something we can definitely race with.”

-Another 6.75 in the second round would have been enough to get him to his first semifinal appearance of the season, but a 6.781 left him just short of Vance & Hines team rider Eddie Krawiec’s 6.786.
-It’s not easy to lose on a holeshot with a .015 reaction time, but Krawiec, the many-time national champion, put up a near-perfect .006 and a slightly faster speed, 199.08 mph to 197.54, to hold him off by four-thousandths of a second.
+Another 6.75 in the second round would have been enough to get Gladstone to his first semifinal appearance of the season, but his 6.781 left him just short of Vance & Hines team rider Eddie Krawiec’s 6.786.
+It’s not easy to lose on a holeshot with a .015 reaction time, but Krawiec, the many-time national champion, put up a near-perfect .006 and a slightly faster speed, 199.08 mph to 197.54, to hold off Gladstone by a scant four-thousandths of a second.

-Pro Stock Motorcycle star Joey Gladstone navigated the sometimes shark-infested world of four-wide competition at zMax Dragway and came out not victorious but at least unscathed.
-Qualified well into the top half of the program, he advanced to the semifinals only to be denied a final-round appearance by a fraction of a second.
+Pro Stock Motorcycle star Joey Gladstone navigated the often shark-infested world of four-wide competition at zMax Dragway and came out if victorious at least unscathed.
+Qualified well into the top half of the field, he advanced to the semifinals only to be denied a final-round appearance by a fraction of a second.
 “This Four-Wide deal can be tricky,” he said.
-“The first guy stages and that clock gets going, and you know you’ve only got seven seconds to get it in there.”
+“The first guy stages and that clock gets going, and you know you’ve only got seven seconds to get in there.”

 Gladstone unwittingly became embroiled in the weirdest quad of a weird first round that ended with two of the four bikes quietly pushed off the starting line.
 John Hall got timed out, Jianna Evaristo never left, and Gladstone and dragbike stalwart Steve Johnson posted identical times right down to the thousandth of a second, matching 6.840s.
 Even that wasn’t close, though: Gladstone managed his emotions, focused his concentration, and left on Johnson by literally a second.

 No one was ready when the Tree came down because all four drivers weren’t staged when the timer hit the seven-second mark, but when it flashed green Gladstone was gone long before anybody else let go of the clutch handle.
-“I saw Steve go in, and those other two were taking their time over there,” Gladstone said.
-“So I just counted to five and put it on the chip.”
+“I saw Steve go in, and those other two were really taking their time,” Gladstone said, “so I just counted to five and put it on the chip.”

 With a clutch performance in the semifinals, Gladstone shot off the line with a near-perfect .002 reaction time and narrowly missed making yet another final.
 Eddie Krawiec was out of reach with a winning 6.78, but Gladstone came painfully close (12-thousandths of a second) to beating Johnson on a 6.86-6.80 holeshot and making another final.